jtwebman/typejson/source/index.md

 ```
 All other types were nullable or maybes including the groups array.
 So you can define arrays that can be null or not set as well.
 You just have to add `?` on the outside of the `[]` brackets.

-Arrays can also support nulls inside them as then each type that is return will be a Maybe or Nullable.
+Arrays can also support nulls inside them as then each type that is returned will be a Maybe or Nullable.
 So if the type was `[group?]` then you could have an array with null in it like `[null, { "name": "Group Name" }]`.
-Just know all types coming from this array would be maybes or null if the language supported nulls.
+Just know all types coming from this array would be maybe's forcing you to handle that.
+So I might avoid doing that.

 ## Union types